Virus cases balloon in S. Korea as outbreak shifts, spreads

 Health and city officials say the woman eyed as a potential transmitter at the church had contact with some 1,160 people, both at the church and at a restaurant and a hospital where she was treated for injuries from a car accident.
 That raised fears that South Korea — which before Wednesday had recorded just 31 cases of the virus — should brace for a further surge.

-“I hope South Korea will do everything to contain this outbreak at this early stage,” said Tedros Adhanom Ghebreyesus, director general of the World Health Organization.
+“I hope South Korea will do everything to contain this outbreak at this early stage,” Tedros said.

 Usually bustling downtown streets of Daegu were nearly deserted Friday as people wearing face masks lined up at clinics seeking testing.
 Crowds formed in supermarkets where shelves of ramen and curry were nearly bare.
 Eight hundred area schools, due to start a new academic year on March 2, delayed their openings by a week.